Helen McEntee defends role in appointment of Séamus Woulfe amid Dáil questions

 Labour TD Brendan Howlin said it was “never, never the sole or exclusive right” for Ms McEntee to determine on her own who should be nominated.
 Mr Howlin said that after serving in three governments he found it “absurd” that the three Coalition leaders “simply nodded through your personal choice”.

-Social Democrats TD Catherine Murphy said the JAAB process was a “vetting process” for solicitors and barristers and it lists applicants who meet the criteria and are deemed appointable, but this was not a formal recommendation.
+Social Democrats co-leader Catherine Murphy said the JAAB process was a “vetting process” for solicitors and barristers and it lists such applicants who meet the criteria and are deemed appointable, but this did not constitute a formal recommendation.
 She claimed Ms McEntee kept referring to a recommendation and accused her of using that as a “cover”.
 She said sitting judges apply directly for judicial appointments to the Minister for Justice.

 Rise TD Paul Murphy said it was “outrageous” that after two weeks of ducking and diving by the Government to shield the Minister that Ms McEntee spoke for 10 minutes but avoided the central issue of on what basis she decided Mr Justice Woulfe should be appointed.
 He was appointed “because he is close to Fine Gael and was a Fine Gael activist”, Mr Murphy said.